 The system is monitored to make sure the information is being accessed.
-We will maintain a list of contacts for each Gas Supplier and/or Electricity Supplier and Network Distributor to provide a point of contact for the management of this dissemination process.
+A weekly email will be sent to a nominated account alerting the recipient company that they have tip-offs waiting in the secure email system.
+This alert can be turned off should a recipient not require it.
+We will maintain a list of contacts for each Gas Supplier and/or Electricity Supplier and Network Distributor.
+This will include a point of contact for the management of this dissemination process, the email addresses of authorised users of the secure email system, and the email address for the alert to go to.

 SCHEDULE 2